ksu-hmi/AI-Powered-Chronic-Disease-Management-System/ProjectRoadmap.md

 I want to propose a few ideas to my teammates to refine our code.
 1. We could enter a section of code that prompts the user to quit after 3 failed attempts.
 This way the user does not have to be stuck in bad data.
+2. A section of code that saves patient data to a csv file.